b30wulffz/Sky-Wars/README.md

 - The game will end once the plane's health reduces to zero, and thus, it will crash.
 - In order to restart the game, webpage should be reloaded.

-### Keys:
+## Keys

-- `W`: To move the space plane to the top
+- `W`: To move the space plane to the bottom
 - `A`: To move the space plane to the left
-- `S`: To move the space plane to the bottom
+- `S`: To move the space plane to the top
 - `D`: To move the space plane to the right
 - `SPACE`: To shoot powerballs

-## Dependencies:
+## Dependencies

 - THREE.JS
 - Live Server

+## Models

+- Space plane: Dowloaded from [here](https://free3d.com/3d-model/frenxh-wwi-plane-dorand-ar1-61746.html)
+- Star: Built from scratch using blender
+- Rock: Built from scratch using blender
+- Powerball: Built from scratch using blender

 # Machine Specifications

-Details of the machine on which the application was tested:
+Details of the machine on which this game was tested:

 - Operating System: Elementary OS 5.1 (Hera)
 - Terminal: Bash